docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 The text layer's auto hyphenate paragraph option.

+If this attribute has a mixed value on a TextDocument, it will be read as ``undefined``.

 .. warning::
-   This value only reflects the first paragraph in the text layer at the current time.
-   If you change this value, it resets all paragraph in the text layer to the specified setting.
+   If you change this value, it will reset all lines in the Text layer to the specified setting.

 **Type**